MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-estimate-data-compression-savings-transact-sql.md

  If the index or partition ID does not exist, no results are returned.

 ## Permissions
- Requires `SELECT` permission on the table, `VIEW DATABASE STATE` and `VIEW DEFINITION` on the database containing the table and on tempdb.
+ Requires `SELECT` permission on the table, `VIEW DATABASE STATE` and `VIEW DEFINITION` on the database containing the table and on `tempdb`.

 ## Limitations and Restrictions
  Prior to SQL Server 2019, this procedure did not apply to columnstore indexes, and therefore did not accept the data compression parameters COLUMNSTORE and COLUMNSTORE_ARCHIVE.
 Starting with SQL Server 2019, and in Azure SQL Database and Azure SQL Managed Instance, columnstore indexes can be used both as a source object for estimation, and as a requested compression type.